Zaaler/stealth/README.md

 ### Memcpy Limitations
 - 1) Doesn't check for overflow or \0
 - 2) Undeterministic behavior if source and destination addresses overlap

+### Final Solution Notes
+- Handles remaining bits of the final byte by padding with zeros
+- Compile with: gcc -o main main.c -lm